 Unconditional parenting requires you to look honestly at your own childhood and acknowledge your emotional experiences.
-Your road blocks to authentic parenting and your unconscious decisions are interwoven with your family history and the parenting that you have experienced.
+Your roadblocks to authentic parenting and your habit of making unconscious decisions are interwoven with your family history and the parenting that you have experienced.

 The TEACH tool, the Language Model and the 13 Principles of Conscious Parenting as defined in the book, Unconditional Parenting by controversial author, Alfie Kohn, are guidelines to refer to and keep in mind when you learning to be more conscious.

-You will likely be tempted to resort to potentially damaging control methods and these tools will help you adapt to a new set of beliefs about families and parenting.
+You will likely be tempted to resort to potentially damaging control methods.
+The tools on this website will will help you adapt to a new set of beliefs about families and parenting.

 There is good reason for this shift.

 Parenting skills of the past have served neither parent nor child and have, in fact, caused unknowing damage to the tender psyches of many.
-Having explored the consequences of methods such aspunishment, praise, rewards, criticism, love withdrawal (including time-outs) and spanking, numerous studies have concluded that there is nothing positive about the long-term impact of these approaches.
+Having explored the results of methods such as punishment, praise, rewards, criticism, love withdrawal (including time-outs) and spanking, numerous studies have concluded that there is nothing positive about the long-term impact of these approaches.

 They don't work.